drpongos/drpongos/README.md

-- 👋 Hi, I’m @drpongos
+- 👋 Hi, I'm Davey Russel Pongos
-- 🎮 I’m interested in developing a game
-- 👾 I’m currently learning game development
+- 🧑‍💻 I'm a Software Engineer
-- 📫 Reach me here!
+- 📫 Reach me at drpongos@northville.dev

 <!---
 drpongos/drpongos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.